Category: Plugs

 “But That’s The Point”

 Among my growing collection of Australian-hosted cultural review podcasts, about which more anon, is actor Angourie Rice’s venture The Community Library.
-Rice is quite young to have been steadily producing a solo podcast for four years, and is also quite busily famous, so the continued sincerity and thoughtfulness of her self-driven work is something I find an interesting rarity.
+Rice is quite young to have been producing a solo podcast for four years, and is also quite busily famous, so the continued sincerity and thoughtfulness of her self-driven work is something I find an interesting rarity.
 I was moved to link to it in particular by an archival episode from the depths of 2021, dissecting a poor-faith argument tactic that has long irritated me for reasons I couldn’t quite articulate.
 But Rice articulates them well, and now I have an easy reference for when I want to counter that kind of circular justification myself.

 The NFD Annual Blog Post of the Year Award 2022